QuantumSpinozist/quantumspinozist.github.io/paper_report_2.md

 To effectively use the limited number of labelled frames available for each video the authors propose a new kind of loss, called STeW.
 First pseudolabels are created by interpolating between the labelled frames.
 Due to temporal consistency the pseudolabels close to labelled frames will be more trustworthy on average.
-To encode this effectively in the learning scheme each pseudolabelled frame gets a pixelwise weight that is calculated as the product of the distance to the next labelled frame and the mean of the pixel value over the next and last $W$ neighboring frames
+To encode this effectively in the learning scheme each pseudolabelled frame gets a pixelwise weight that is calculated as the product of the distance to the next labelled frame and the mean of the pixel value over the next and last $$W$$ neighboring frames

 $$ \phi_f (p) = \min_{f_a} Dist(f, f_a) \cdot \frac{1}{W+1} \sum_{w=f-W}^{w=f+W} x(f, p).$$